 Disadvantages of Monumetric

-• Start-up costs : If your traffic is less than 70 visitors per month, you will only be able to benefit from the Propel program.
-This program requires a start-up fee of $000.
-If you have a higher volume of traffic, you won't have to pay this fee.
+• Start-up costs If your traffic is less than 70,000 visitors per month, you will only be eligible for the Propel program.
+This program requires a $99 startup fee.
+If you have a higher traffic volume, you will not have to pay this fee.

-• Minimum traffic required : You must have at least 10 visitors per month (or currently 000 visitors) on your blog.
-If you don't reach these numbers yet, you won't be able to use this ad network.
-It is also necessary that half of these visitors come from the United States, the United Kingdom, Australia or Canada.
+• Minimum traffic required You must have at least 10,000 visitors per month (or currently 35,000 visitors) on your blog.
+If you don't yet reach these numbers, you won't be able to use this advertising network.
+It's also necessary that half of these visitors come from the United States, the United Kingdom, Australia, or Canada.

-• The application process can take time : After you submit your application to Monumetric, it may take some time before you learn whether or not your application has been successful.
+• The application process can take time : Once you have submitted your application to Monumetric, it may take some time before you find out whether your application has been successful or not.

 • Longer waiting time for payment : It will take more than 60 days after your first month of ad serving to receive your first payment.